mnot/I-D/bcp56bis/draft.md

 practice.
 Likewise, specifying "The widget API is at the path /bar" violates {{!RFC7320}}.

 Instead, applications that use HTTP are encouraged to use typed links {{?RFC5988}} to convey the URIs that are in use, as well as the semantics of the resources that they identify.
+See
+{{resource}} for details.

 ### Initial URL Discovery